TROCK3338/Espouse/README.md

-# 💖 Espouse – A solution to IVF Patients, Doctors, Gyanecologists and Embryologists.
+# Espouse – A solution to IVF Patients, Gyanecologists and Embryologists.

 **Espouse** is a comprehensive health app designed to empower women through every stage of their reproductive journey.
 From period tracking to AI-assisted embryo grading and expert consultations, Espouse merges intuitive design with cutting-edge tech for a truly personalized experience.